 At Stanton Community Primary School we believe that for children to achieve the very best of their abilities they need to be inspired, excited and interested in what they are learning.
 Therefore we have worked hard to ensure that our curriculum is relevant and meaningful for all the children as well as covering what is required through the national curriculum.

-For some subjects it is not always appropriate to link them to the topic.
+For some subjects it is not always appropriate to link them to the Power of Reading book.
 Therefore some elements of French, personal, social, health and emotional education, physical education and computing are also taught as discrete subjects.

 Religious education is taught through the Suffolk Agreed Syllabus and the school has specific RE days each half term to enable the children to have an extended time to learn about and reflect on different world religions.

-What Teaching for Depth and Mystery means at our School.
+What Teaching for Depth and Mastery means at our School.